gbif/data-blog/content/post/2019-10-04-search-download-analyze-cite.md

 There is a lot of GBIF-mediated data available.
 More than [1.3 B occurrence records](https://www.gbif.org/occurrence/search) covering hundreds of thousands of species in all part of the worlds.
 All free, open and available at the touch of a button.
 Users can download data through the GBIF.org portal, via the [GBIF API](https://www.gbif.org/developer/summary), or one of the third-party tools available for programmatic access, e.g. rgbif.

-If there one area in which GBIF has been immensely successful, it's making the data available to users.
+If there is one area in which GBIF has been immensely successful, it's making the data available to users.

 ### Using data

 Data is used a lot, too.
 One of my responsibilities is to track uses of GBIF-mediated data, especially in scientific literature.
-This is a somehwat complicated business, explained [elsewhere](https://www.gbif.org/literature-tracking), but as of today (4 October 2019) we've logged [3941](https://www.gbif.org/resource/search?contentType=literature&literatureType=journal&relevance=GBIF_USED&peerReview=true) peer-reviewed journal articles that to some extent rely of GBIF-mediated data to reach their conclusions.
+This is a somewhat complicated business, explained [elsewhere](https://www.gbif.org/literature-tracking), but as of today (4 October 2019) we've logged [3941](https://www.gbif.org/resource/search?contentType=literature&literatureType=journal&relevance=GBIF_USED&peerReview=true) peer-reviewed journal articles that to some extent rely of GBIF-mediated data to reach their conclusions.

 In other words, people are definitely getting the data AND using it in their research.